UP | HOME

 This is not true.
 In fact, OATP proponents would argue that if people have to pay taxes on their land, then they don’t truly own all of it because the government would be owning part of their land.
 (And they have to, because otherwise there’s no way for most people to feasibly protect their property rights.)
 Since Georgism achieves equal land ownership by collecting land rents and redistributing the value to everybody else, it’s perfectly possible for first-comers and late-comers to own land equally, without all the wealth inequality that the OATP causes.

-2. Visual Diagrams And Infographics For Understanding Georgism
+2. Visual Diagrams For Understanding Georgism

 2.1.
 Supply-Demand Curves For Understanding NRT/LVT